lukamilosevic11/GDA/README.md

 ```shell
 ./GDA.sh -up
 ```
-These scripts have two types of arguments, long and short, both types can be used as well as their combinations.
+These scripts have two types of arguments, long and short, both types can be used and their combinations also.
 Full usage is shown below:
 ```text
   Usage: ./GDA.sh <options> [output mode]